Haven’t they ever heard of noise pollution?

 -

-Haven’t they ever heard of noise pollution?By Ibne AhmadFebruary 08, 2017Print : Islamabad
+Haven’t they ever heard of noise pollution?By Ibne AhmadFebruary 08, 2017Print : Lahore

 “Haven't they ever heard of noise pollution?
 Why do these people feel the need to play their car stereo so loud with the window open,” says Mohsin Naqvi from Gulzare Quaid.